-Professor Chan Chi Fai, Andrew, SBS, JP, aged 68, is an Independent Non-executive Director and was appointed on 9 March 2007.
+Professor Chan Chi Fai, Andrew, SBS, JP, aged 69, is an Independent Non-Executive Director and was appointed on 9 March 2007.
 Besides, he was also appointed as a member of both Audit Committee and Nomination Committee on 9 June 2007.
 Professor Chan holds a Master degree of Business Administration from the University of California, Berkeley, U.S., a Bachelor degree of Business Administration and a Doctorate degree of Philosophy from the Chinese University of Hong Kong ("CUHK").
-Professor Chan is currently a Professor of Practice in the Department of Marketing and teaches for the EMBA Program in the CUHK.
-Professor Chan is also currently the Chairman of Cantonese Opera Advisory Committee.
-In addition, he is a Member of Social Enterprise Advisory Committee, Energy Advisory Committee, and Cantonese Opera Development Fund Advisory Committee.
-Besides, he is the Adviser of the Quality Tourism Services Association.
-Professor Chan has 40 years of experience in the education industry.
+Professor Chan is currently the President of GBA Business School and the Emeritus Professor of Department of Marketing in the CUHK.
+He is also currently the Chairman of Cantonese Opera Advisory Committee.
+In addition, he is a Member of Energy Advisory Committee and Cantonese Opera Development Fund Advisory Committee.
+Besides, he is also the Adviser of the Quality Tourism Services Association.
+Professor Chan has over 40 years of experience in the education industry.